hpi-swa/sandblocks/docs/src/walkthroughs/git.md

     3. `git pull` in the CLI, then right click new most recent commit and select `checkout` (might result in invalid Smalltalk, is not aware of uncommitted changes in your image)
 5. When adding packages, right click the project and click "change tracked packages", add the packages, then make sure to go to settings and re-select the right type of storage format

+## Difference to Metacello
+Metacello is a dependency manager that will only fetch the most recent version of the packages you want to install.
+The Git Browser, on the other hand, will clone and manage the entire history of the repository and allow you to create and push new commits.